Function spaces and classifying spaces of algebras over a prop

 \subsection{Proof of Theorem 0.1}

-We go back to the case $\mathcal{E}=\mathcal{C}=Ch_{\mathbb{K}}$.
-We have now all the key results to generalize Rezk's theorem to algebras over props.
+We have now all the key results to generalize Rezk's theorem to algebras over dg props.
 The remaining arguments are the same as that of Rezk, so we will not repeat it with all details but essentially show how our Theorem 3.1, as well as the main theorem of \cite{Yal}, fit in the proof.